flexera-public/policy_templates/security/azure/security_alert_owners/README.md

-# Azure Ensure Owners Receive Security Alerts
+# Azure Subscriptions Without Owner Security Alerts

 ## What it does